Orlando Pirates F.C.: Jersey number retirement

 Jersey number 13 was retired to honour Clifford Moleko in 1998.

 Jersey number 22 was retired to honour Lesley Manyathela after his death in a car accident in 2003.
 Manyathela finished the 2003 season as top scorer, and the Lesley Manyathela Golden Boot was named after him.

-Jersey number 1 was retired to honour goalkeeper Senzo Meyiwa after his assassination in 2014.
+Jersey number 1 was retired to honour goalkeeper Senzo Meyiwa after his murder in 2014.